Utpal Datta

-Utpal Datta is an Assamese film critic from Guwahati.
+Utpal Datta is an Indian film critic from Guwahati.
+He was awarded the Jury Special Mention for Best Writing in Cinema in 2006.
+He received the National Film Award for Best Critic in 2023.

 Career

-Utpal Datta earned his Masters in Arts from Gauhati University.He later joined the All India Radio Guwahati, where his book 24 Frames (2008), an anthology of articles on Indian cinema, was released as a radio program.
+Utpal Datta earned his Masters in Arts from Gauhati University.
+He later joined ⠀⠀All India Radio, Guwahati, where his book 24 Frames (2008), an anthology of articles on Indian cinema, was released as a radio program.
+His short feature film Bohubritta (Circles, 2019) has been screened at several International Film Festivals.